Answers to Medical Malpractice, Workers Comp, Long Term Disability Insurance, and Car Accident Questions

 Patients permanently injured by medical malpractice, or the families of patients killed because of medical negligence, when a hospital, HMO or healthcare corporation doesn't follow basic patient safety rules deserve justice - resources to help with the harms and losses due to the injuries or death of their loved one.

-Drivers who don't follow the rules of the road, driving recklessly, driving drunk, speeding, and texting should be accountable for the harm they cause when their actions cause a car accident or wreck.
+Drivers who don't follow the rules of the road, driving recklessly, driving drunk, speeding, and texting should be accountable for the harm they cause when their actions cause a serious car accident or car wreck.

 Workers hurt on the job deserve workers compensation benefits for lost wages, medical treatment and permanent injuries.
 If a worker is killed on the job, his family deserves workers compensation death benefits - to at least help with the financial loss of a loved one.

-But since every person is unique, if you have questions or need information about an injury or death in your family, please contact us to talk it through.
+Since every person is unique, if you have questions or need information about an injury or death in your family, please contact us to talk it through.
 We'll talk to you, schedule a free initial meeting and give you all the information we can.

 - Page 1